DaneSirois/npm-redux-interfaces/README.md

 ```
 import Auth_interface from './Auth/Auth_interface';

-RI.connectInterface("auth", Auth_interface);
+RI.connectInterface('auth', Auth_interface);
 ```

 The library takes care of hooking everything else up for you.

-You should now have access, with the ability to interact with your interface from anywhere within your application:
+You should now have access, along with the ability to interact with your interface from anywhere within your application:

 **/components/loginForm.js:**
 ```
 import { RI } from 'npm-redux-interfaces';

-RI.auth.LOGIN({username: "user1", password: "abc123"});
+RI.auth.LOGIN({username: 'user1', password: 'abc123'});

 const loggedIn_reducer = RI.auth.loggedIn().getState();
 ```